raffomartini/yang-explorer/README.md

 bash ./run.sh
 ```

-ytool is now available at
+yang explorer is now available at
 http://localhost:8088

 To stop the container:
 ```
 bash ./stop.sh
 ```

-# macos-hacks